Allergy Patch Testing for Eczema

 Can I bring things to test?

 If there is something you are suspicious of then bring it along on the Monday.
-Some things such as strong detergents and corrosive chemicals can’t safely be tested but we have tested everything from bedroom toys to dog saliva.
+Some things such as strong detergents and corrosive chemicals can’t safely be tested.
 Many people bring their shampoo and skin cleansing products to test.

 Can anyone not be tested?